-The Wasp and Hornet electro-mechanical carriage and release units allow for ultra-lightweight carriage of the emerging class of stores over 23 kilograms without compromising safe carriage and reliable
+The Wasp and Hornet electro-mechanical carriage and release units allow for ultra-lightweight carriage of the emerging class of stores under 23 kilograms without compromising safe carriage and reliable

 Both Wasp and Hornet accommodate a single-lugged store and can be used on a wide array of platforms with a max lateral load factor of 4g.
 They were designed with safety in mind featuring an in-flight operable lock (IFOL) and ice blockers to prevent inadvertent releases in all weather conditions.

 Additionally, the Hornet provides a 19-way, zero-retention, force electrical connector to allow aircraft-to-store communications during carriage.
 The mating receptacle is low profile for minimal impact on drag and intrusion into the store.

 Gnat™ and Gnat HD™ – Electro-Mechanical Stores Release Units (SRU)

 The Gnat electro-mechanical store release unit (SRU) is a lightweight carriage solution for twin-lugged micro-munitions weighing up to 68 kilograms (150 pounds).
 Gnat is suitable for both unmanned medium altitude long endurance (MALE) platforms and manned special role, counterinsurgency and border patrol aircraft.

 The Gnat features self-latching, independent, 14-inch hooks and paired, self-centering, wind-down sway braces to speed loading.
 The system provides up to three arming units as well as a variety of aircraft attachment methods.